kevinschaul/kevinschaul.github.io/_posts/2014-02-08-my-next-move-washington-post.md

 My role will begin part time in April from Minneapolis as I finish up my computer science degree.
 I'll transition to full time when I move to Washington in early June.

-D.C. pro tips are very welcome.
+All pro tips on living in the D.C. area are much appreciated.